case study: communication management

-M2 provided technical expertise and led the development of training for four Satellite Readiness Tests.
-We conducted training and seminars for our client which included federal and contractor teams.
-The training and tests resulted in the effective execution of three new forecast and warning mission-area use cases where data flowed over the client’s mission system.
-We led the effort to prepare end users for the receipt of the satellite data and products, by holding seminars and identifying the participating sites and then prioritizing them to ensure the needed upgrades in functionality and network bandwidth occurred first for the sites that were most integral to the success of the test.
-We also developed satellite test schedule required to support readiness reviews; and developed and maintained key technical documents.
+M2 provided communications expertise and led the development of a Communication and Change Management Plan for user readiness.
+We provided training and conducted four Satellite Readiness Tests.
+The training and tests resulted in the effective execution of three new forecast and warning mission-area use cases.
+We led the effort to prepare end users for the receipt of the satellite data and products, by holding seminars and identifying the participating sites.
+We also executed a Communications Plan which provided artifacts for leadership including the Office of Management and Budget and Congress keeping them abreast of critical satellite readiness initiatives.

-M2’s partnership with our client helped to ensure user and system readiness before Satellite launch.
-Our Annual PG Report helped to bridge the gap between research and operations of systems by promoting data sharing between product developers and associated user communities.
+M2’s partnership with our client helped to secure the funding from Congress to ensure ground and all the communications required to ensure user readiness before Satellite launch.
+Our Change Management support resulted in training sessions and seminars helping both technical and scienctific teams to embrace the upcoming change.
+And our Annual Proving Grounds Report helped to bridge the gap between research and operations of systems by promoting communications between product developers and associated user communities.